 - Recovering files or skipping the first step to just retrieve the missing items.

 The latter option only scans removable drives, checking for any files missing and restoring them to a newly created folder called “USBFILES” when found.
 The folder can be found on the desktop screen.
-If you want to try freeware R2FD Recover, download it from here.

 3] EaseUS free data recovery software

 EaseUs Free Data Recovery takes three easy steps to recover the lost data of any user.
 The simple Wizard of the program walks you through the whole process of discovering the lost files precisely and recover them from PC, laptop, hard drive, SSD, USB, memory card or digital camera.

 Select the USB hard drive where you want to recover corrupted files and click “Scan”.
 The action when confirmed will perform a quick scan and upon its completion, switch to deep scan, automatically to find more files on the USB drive.
 When found, you will have the option to recover them all on the USB hard drive by simply clicking “Recover” button.